lidofinance/lido-improvement-proposals/LIPS/lip-2.md

          uint256 timeElapsed,
          uint256 totalShares)

-Reports stat data when the quorum happened and the resulting report was pushed to Lido.
-Here, `totalShares` is grabed from the Lido contract, see [Add calculation of staker rewards APR][3] section above for other arguments.
+Reports statistics data when the quorum happened and the resulting report was pushed to Lido.
+Here, `totalShares` is grabbed from the Lido contract, see [Add calculation of staker rewards APR][3] section above for other arguments.

     event AllowedBeaconBalanceAnnualRelativeIncreaseSet(uint256 value)